 3. Stay charged

 Only a fool tempts fate when it comes to power sources.
-Double check that you’ve got a power bank, spare batteries, or maybe even a solar panel on deck.
+Double-check that you’ve got a power bank, spare batteries, or maybe even a solar panel on deck.
 It’s better to be safe than sorry (and stuck in the dark) with a little extra energy stored away.
-You can also avoid a dead car battery by bringing independent light sources, such as headlamps and Luno Life Ambient Lights, that don’t require your car as a power source to light the night.
+You can also avoid a dead car battery by bringing independent light sources, such as headlamps and Luno Camping String Lights, that don’t require your car as a power source to light the night.

 4. Do your research